Interlibrary Loan FAQs

 Are Interlibrary Loan services available to distance learners?

-Additional services for Distance Learning students, including delivery of materials owned by Drexel University Libraries, are described here.
+Learn more about other services for distance learners, including delivery of materials owned by Drexel University Libraries.

 Distance Learners must identify themselves as such on all Interlibrary Loan request forms.